opskraken/lazy-cli/README.md

-# ⚡ Lazycli– The Universal CLI Vault
+# ⚡ Lazycli– Automate your dev flow like a lazy pro

 Lazycliis a powerful, Bash-based command-line interface that simplifies your development and deployment workflow — from initializing projects to pushing code to GitHub — all in a single CLI tool.